web-illinois/toolkit/src/components/il-nav/README.md

 ### `breadcrumbs`

-The `breadcrumb` navigation type presents the
+This navigation type presents links in a [breadcrumb trail](https://www.w3.org/WAI/ARIA/apg/patterns/breadcrumb/) used to show the current page's place in a hierarchical site structure.

 ```html
 <il-nav type="breadcrumbs">